Photo Lithography One-Day

 From photographic images to hand drawn artwork, to text, texture and tone, these plates allow artists to print on different papers, using different presses.
 In this one day course you will discover:

-To keep with social distancing, each participant will be contacted in advance for a 30-min online image consultation.
+Each participant will be contacted in advance for an optional 15-min online image consultation.
 This way, less time is spent on the computer during the course, and more time is spent printing!